 It is understood that Rachel Photographs shoots in a modern, minimalistic, photojournalistic style.
 She aims to compile a story of the wedding day, capturing all the moments, details, and connections that make you so beautiful.
 Clients can expect a collection of artistic, timeless, candid, and modern images.

 Any Rachel Photographs event or wedding collection pricing is subject to change.
-Sales tax is not included, nor are any travel fees.
+Sales tax is not included, nor are any travel fees, unless included in the collection the Client chooses.
 The Client is legally bound to pay the full amount by the terms set forth.
 Any neglect to pay the full amount will be subject to additional fees by terms set forth.

-After the signing, filling out, and submitting of this contract, an invoice detailing the balance, collection type, travel fees, and any extras will be emailed to the Client.
+After the signing, filling out, and submitting of this contract, an invoice detailing the balance, collection type, travel fees (if applicable), and any extras (if applicable) will be emailed to the Client.
 It is up to the Client and the Photographer to work out a payment plan, if necessary and is up to the Client to inform the Photographer when he/she wants to pay.

 If Client decides on a customized collection, pricing will be discussed and agreed upon before the signing of the contract.